coryan/coryan.github.io/_posts/2017-01-04-on-benchmarking-part-1.md

 Sometimes we will also need to move the `tk_inside` pointer beyond the capacity of the vector.
-In this case we first make room by moving the first $$vector.size / 2$$ elements from the vector into the map.
+In this case we first make room by moving the as many as $$vector.size$$ elements from the vector into the map.
 This can also be implemented as a amortized $$O(vector.size)$$ operation, because all the insertions happen at the same location, and `std::map::emplace_hint` is guaranteed to be amortized constant time.

 In short, most of the operations should execute in a short constant time that depends on the detail of their implementation.
-Sometimes, less than 99.9% of the time if the array has more than 4500 elements, we need to perform operations that are linear on the size of the array.
+Sometimes, we need to perform operations that are linear on the size of the array.

 We want to make some change this class so it can process a ITCH-5.0